ilastik/ilastik.github.io/documentation/basics/dataselection.md

  * selecting all files in a directory
  * using a filename pattern (with [Unix style patterns](http://docs.python.org/2/library/glob.html))

+For image stacks saved in multiple .h5 files (HDF5, see paragraph [Supported File Formats](#formats)), an additional step has to be taken.
+HDF5 supports saving multiple datasets encapsulated in a single file which can be accessed using internal paths, similar to paths in a file system.
+Therefore, an internal path to the image data in each file has to be specified.
+Ilastik assumes that data with similar internal paths should be stacked and will try to find a common internal path in the selected .h5 files.
+In case of multiple common internal paths the user is asked to select the appropriate one.

 Once a selection has been made, the `File List` box can be used to review the names of the files that will be imported as an image stack.